AMD Threadripper 3990X: Does Windows 10 for Workstations speed up photogrammetry?Written on February 19, 2020 by William George

 Regardless of the OS version, though, turning off SMT (the lighter colored bars) resulted in a noticeable reduction in processing time!
 Its not huge, but disabling SMT on the 3990X reliably increased performance in both Pix4D and RealityCapture by around 5 to 10%.

 Does the version of Windows 10 Pro impact photogrammetry with the 3990X?

 My findings in this round of testing contradicts what Anandtech posted in their launch-day article: as far as I can tell, there is no difference between using Windows 10 Pro or Windows 10 Pro for Workstations with AMD's TR 3990X for photogrammetry.

 Does turning SMT on vs off with AMD's TR 3990X affect photogrammetry?

 Surprisingly, yes: turning SMT off on the Threadripper 3990X improved processing speeds in both Pix4D and RealityCapture.
 Given our past experience with Metashape, I am confident that it would help there as well.
 However, please note that the 3990X is not the most cost-effective processor for these programs: the lower core count Threadrippers and the Ryzen 9 3950X offer better value.

 Between this data, and our other articles looking at the same situation in Adobe CC programs and CPU-based rendering, it seems that something else must have been throwing off the performance measurements that Anandtech took.
 Other review websites, and indeed AMD themselves, have also come out with similar conclusions.
 This is a great example of why testing by multiple sources is important!

-Looking for a Rendering Workstation?
+Looking for a Photogrammetry Workstation?

 Puget Systems offers a range of workstations that are tailor-made for your unique workflow.
 Our goal is to provide the most effective and reliable system possible so you can concentrate on your work and not worry about your computer.